ASSOCIATE PROFESSOR DR. JAMES H. PATTERSON,

-Under Associate Professor Dr. Patterson's direction, the orchestra has performed locally, nationally and internationally with numerous jazz artists, among them James Moody, Dizzy Gillespie, Wynton Marsalis, Branford Marsalis, Ellis Marsalis, Lalo Schifrin, Quincy Jones, and Lionel Hampton.
+Under Associate Professor Dr. Patterson's direction, the orchestra has performed locally, nationally and internationally with numerous jazz artists, among them James Moody, Dizzy Gillespie, Jimmy Heath, Wynton Marsalis, Branford Marsalis, Ellis Marsalis, Lalo Schifrin, Quincy Jones, and Lionel Hampton.
 Over the years, the group has also performed with such legendary artists as Jon Faddis, Frank Foster, Kenny Burrell, Mary Lou Williams, Nancy Wilson, Sarah Vaughn, Illinois Jacquet, and Clark Terry.
-Since 1981, the CAU Jazz Orchestra has performed at the Montreal International Jazz Festival eight times and has performed five times at the North Sea Jazz Festival.
+Since 1981, the CAU Jazz Orchestra has performed eight times at the Montreux, Switzerland International Jazz Festival with Dizzy Gillespie and has performed five times with Quincy Jones at the North Sea Jazz Festival.

 Under the leadership of Associate Professor Dr. James Patterson, the Clark Atlanta University Jazz Orchestra continues to carry on the Clark Atlanta University Jazz Legacy.